 Peanut butter has an amino acid score of 52, which is down 16 points from almond butter.
 What’s also lower in peanut butter is the amount of monounsaturated fat, polyunsaturated fat, and omega-3 fatty acids which are all “good-for-you” fats.
-Peanut butter also has a lower vitamin E, riboflavin, niacin, calcium, zinc, copper, and manganese content than almond butter, so if you’re looking to up your mineral intake definitely choose almond butter over peanut butter.
-Peanut butter still has some good points though, so don’t diss it yet!
+Peanut butter also has a lower vitamin E, riboflavin, niacin, calcium, zinc, copper, and manganese content than almond butter, so if you’re looking to up your mineral intake, choose almond butter over peanut butter.
+Peanut butter still has some good points though!
 This creamy favorite has more calories from protein than almond butter and lesser calories overall per ounce (166 calories rather than 177 calories in almond butter).
 Plus, peanut butter has around 300 more milligrams of omega-6 fatty acids than almond butter.

 According to registered dietician Kimberly Snyder, peanuts are more susceptible to salmonella and aflatoxin contamination, because they’re legumes with soft, permeable pods rather than hard, protective shells like conventional nuts.
 This doesn’t have anything to do with pesticides or herbicides –just the nature of the peanut and how it’s formed, so even organic peanuts and organic peanut butter are susceptible to contamination.
 It’s important to note, though, that almond butter is susceptible to salmonella poisoning too, and recently, Trader Joe’s recalled almond butter after a salmonella scare.
 But almond contamination does not have to do with the nature of the nut, since almonds have a hard outer shell.

-As you can see, almond butter and peanut butter are like long lost brothers in a way – you can choose between the lower calorie and higher protein brother or the hard-shelled, mineral-rich brother.
-Just make sure that before you pick up your date with Mr. Peanut or Mr. Almond, read online for salmonella contamination warnings to be sure that neither of them are contaminated.
-We’re looking at you Mr. Peanut, since you are notorious for your aflatoxin and high allergy warning!
+As you can see, almond butter and peanut butter are like long-lost brothers in a way – you can choose between the lower-calorie and higher-protein brother or the hard-shelled, mineral-rich brother.
+Just make sure that before you pick up your date with Mr. Peanut or Mr. Almond, read online for salmonella contamination warnings to be sure that neither of them is contaminated.
+We’re looking at you Mr. Peanut since you are notorious for your aflatoxin and high allergy warning!
 While you’re at it, check out these amazing recipes from fellow Green Monsters that feature peanut butter or almond butter, and get cooking!